-Our educational training programs are available for groups (in clinical hospital or community settings) or for individual professionals (in conference or auditorium).
+Our educational training programs are available for groups (in clinical hospitals or community settings) or for individual professionals (webinars, on-line and in-person training programs).

 All our educational program are accredited for continuous education (CNE, CME & UEC) by the SOFEDUC.
-For the continuous education certificate obtention procedure, click here.
+To obtain your continuous education certificate, click here.

 For a group training in your setting, please contact us.